google-deepmind/tecci/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the CC BY 4.0 License.
 See the [LICENSE](LICENSE) file for details.